-- 5. If SRT have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision. - 6.
-SRT may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
-See Early Help over page. - 7.
-Record all your discussions and decision-making on the child protection record or system.
+5. If CHAD have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
+6. CHAD may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
+See Early Help over page.
+7. Record all your discussions and decision-making on the child protection record or system.
 Add this, and a copy of the MARF to the child's child protection file.
-(If the child does not have a stand-alone child protection file, you will need to create one.) - 8.
-Update/start the chronology.
+(If the child does not have a stand-alone child protection file, you will need to create one.)
+8. Update/start the chronology.
 Continue to update the child's file and chronology as the investigation and resulting work continues.

-Action to be taken by:- You do not think there is a risk of significant harm, but the child has highly complex needs and may be experiencing compromised parenting.
-Section 17 Child in Need (Level 4) DSL or Deputy DSL CHILD IN NEED - SECTION 17 Use the Guide to Levels of Need and if you are unsure contact the Consultation Line or your Education Lead for advice.
-Inform the family of your intention to refer to Children's Social Care, (SRT) With regards to Consent please refer to the SSSCB Threshold Framework 'Consent and Confidentiality' Complete a Multi-Agency Referral Form (MARF) and email the SRT team at SRT.Referrals@stoke.gov.uk.
+Action to be You do not think there is a risk of significant harm, but the child has highly taken by:complex needs and may be experiencing compromised parenting.
+Section 17 Child in Need (Level 4) CHILD IN NEED - SECTION 17 DSL or Use the Guide to Levels of Need and if you are unsure contact the Deputy DSL Consultation Line or your Education Lead for advice.
+1. Inform the family of your intention to refer to Children's Social Care, (CHAD) With regards to Consent please refer to the SSSCB Threshold Framework 'Consent and Confidentiality' 2.
+Complete a Multi-Agency Referral Form (MARF) and email the CHAD team at CHAD.Referrals@stoke.gov.uk.
 NO TELEPHONE CALL IS REQUIRED.
-3. If SRT have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
-4. SRT may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
+3. If CHAD have not informed you within 1 working day, whether or not your referral has been accepted, contact them to ascertain their decision.
+4. CHAD may decide, in consultation with you, that the child's needs are at Level 2 or 3 and that the school is best placed to provide support.
 See Early Help below.
-Record all your discussions and decision-making on the child protection record or system.
+5. Record all your discussions and decision-making on the child protection record or system.
 Add this, and a copy of the MARF to the child's child protection file.
 (If the child does not have a stand-alone child protection file, you will need to create one.)
-Update/start the chronology.
-Continue to update the child's file and chronology as the investigation and resulting work continues Action to be You do not think there is a need for children social care to be involved but multiagency support is required (Level 3)
+6. Update/start the chronology.
+Continue to update the child's file and chronology as the investigation and resulting work continues Action to be You do not think there is a need for children social care to be involved but multitaken by:agency support is required (Level 3) 1.
+You have used the SSSCB's Guide to Levels of Need 2020, have Early help champion completed an Initial Early Help Assessment but the family's needs are